-Particulars March 31, 2023 March 31, 2022 Claims against the Company not acknowledged as debt: Other money for which the Company is contingently liable - - Total - -
+1 Particulars March 31, 2024 March 31, 2023 (Claims against the Company not acknowledged as debt: - -

 The Company records a liability when it is both probable that a loss has been incurred and the amount can be reasonably estimated.
 Significant judgment is required to determine both probability and the estimated amount.
 The Company reviews these provisions periodically and adjusts these provisions accordingly to reflect the impact of negotiations, settlements, rulings, advice of legal counsel, and updated information.
-The Company believes that the amount or estimable range of reasonably possible loss, will not, either individually or in the aggregate, have a material adverse effect on its business, financial position, results of the Company, or cash flows with respect to loss contingencies for legal and other contingencies as at March 31, 2023.
+The Company believes that the amount or estimable range of reasonably possible loss, will not, either individually or in the aggregate, have a material adverse effect on its business, financial position, results of the Company, or cash flows with respect to loss contingencies for legal and other contingencies as at March 31, 2024.